 - Mix the flour, salt and boiling water in a large bowl you have a rough ball shape.
 Remove from the bowl and knead for 10 minutes until smooth.
 Cover with cling film and rest for 20 minutes.

-- Combine the pork mince, baking soda, corn starch, seasonings, and liquid ingredients.
+- Combine the protein, baking soda, corn starch, seasonings, and liquid ingredients.
 Stir vigorously in one direction until all the liquid is absorbed and the pork begins to bind to itself.
 Mix in the vegetables, spring onions, ginger and garlic.

 - Lightly flour your work surface.
 Divide each piece of rested dough into 16 even-sized pieces.
 Lightly dust the dough pieces with flour.
 Place a piece onto the work surface with its cut side down, and flatten with a floured palm.
-Roll each piece of dough into a thin disc, roughly 8 cm in diameter.
-You can also roll the dough into 1mm thickness and use a 8 cm cookie cutter.
+Roll each piece of dough into a thin disc, roughly 3″ in diameter.

 - Place a heaped teaspoon of filling into the center of each wrapper.
 Fold over into a half moon shape.
 Cradle the wrapper in one hand and use the other hand to create pleats along the edge furthest away from you, pinching the two edges together after each pleat as you go, to create a crescent shape.
 Avoid getting any filling on the edges and be sure to pinch firmly as you pleat to create a good seal.

-- Heat the oil in a large frying pan over medium heat.
+- Heat 1 tablespoon of oil in a large frying pan over medium heat.
 Fry the dumplings flat side down for about 2 minutes until a golden crust forms on the bottom.
-Add the cold water and immediately cover with a lid (or a heavy plate if your pan doesn’t have a lid).
+Add the cold water and immediately cover with a lid.
 Let the steam cook the dumplings for 8 minutes or until all the water has evaporated.
 Remove the lid and let the dumplings to cook for a further minute until they lift off from the bottom of the pan easily.
-You might need a spatula to help them along if they are a little sticky, being careful not to break the wrapper.

-- Repeat with the second batch.
-While the dumplings are cooking, prepare the spicy soy sauce by mixing sesame oil, soy sauce, and chili oil.
+- While the dumplings are cooking, prepare the dipping suace by mixing sesame oil, soy sauce, vinegar, and laoganma.

 - Serve the dumplings in a big pile, making sure to show off the golden bottoms.
 Drizzle the spicy soy sauce on top, or serve on the side for dipping.